francescoaristei/io_uring_fsm/README.md

 Specifically, it consists in developing the FSM server implemented in the [aos_playground repository](https://github.com/vzaccaria/aos-playground/tree/master/code/th-c-async), using the `io_uring interface`.
 The performances of the server are then evaluated against the other concurrency models already provided.

-## FSM
+## Finite State Machine

-The finite state machine implemented by the server is a simple one.
+The fsm implemented by the server is a simple one.
 One state machine is dynamically created for each client.
 Each client can send an action represented by a char (0 ..
 3) to change a client-specific state (a ... d) in the server.